mattermost/mattermost-plugin-playbooks/README.md

 ## Running E2E tests

-When running E2E tests, the local `mattermost-server` configuration may be unexpectedly modified if either `on_prem_default_config.json` or `cloud_default_default_config.json` (depending on the server edition) has conflicting values for the the same keys.
+When running E2E tests, the local `mattermost-server` configuration may be unexpectedly modified if either `on_prem_default_config.json` or `cloud_default_default_config.json` (depending on the server edition) has conflicting values for the same keys.
 This can be avoided by setting `CYPRESS_developerMode=true` when calling Cypress scripts.
 For example: `CYPRESS_developerMode=true npm run cypress:open`.

 ## Contributing